-As mentioned, the Osborne Bull is an unofficial national symbol of Spain.
+As mentioned, the Osborne Bull is an unofficial national Spain flag symbol.
 Its large black silhouette can be seen on hills and along the roadsides across the country.
 Originally it appeared in 1956 as an advertisement for Osborne ‘Veteran’ brandy.
 The artist was Manolo Prieto and the bulls were made variously of wood and metal.
 However, in 1994 the Spanish Traffic Department (Dirección General de Tráfico, or DGT) banned the bull, as they considered it to be a distraction to car drivers, but by then there was much public affection for the bulls, and the people protested.
-The regional government of Andalucia designated it as part of Andalucian Heritage, and subsequently the Spanish courts permitted it as a cultural symbol, but insisting that it must appear only as a black silhouette.
+The regional government of Andalucia designated it as part of Andalucian Heritage, and subsequently, the Spanish courts permitted it as a cultural symbol but insisting that it must appear only as a black silhouette.

 While the Osborne Bull is widely recognised across Spain, there are some exceptions.
 It is not appreciated in Catalan and any such bull erected there tends to be quickly ripped down by local militants, and Basque has its own symbol, a Basque sheep.

 Francoism had been tough for the Spanish.
 Franco’s aim had been to run Spain as a totalitarian state sympathetic with Nazi Germany and Fascist Italy.
-It isn’t an era of which most Spaniards are proud, and the people are still shocked by some of the atrocities that took place.
+It isn’t an era of which most Spaniards are proud.
+The people are still shocked by some of the atrocities that took place.

 Unacceptable, banned and offensive: